fingerskier/manthra/README.md

 # Manthra
 `good quotes are careful crafty poetry`

+Don't interrupt your enemy while they are making mistakes.
+  Napoleon Bonaparte

 In academia no one cares what you've done, they only care what you've read.